 Earlier this week I was talking with some friends about this very topic.
 Those of us who accepted the Lord at a young age don’t necessarily have exciting conversion stories of who we were “before Jesus” and “after Jesus.”
 All of our drama has come in the after.
 But who says that means it is less powerful of a story?

 I think we are quick to negate how much change God will do in the life of a person who already knows Him.
 We celebrate at the sinner who repents and finds the amazing gift of grace, and we forget that WE ARE SINNERS who need to repent and we still have access to that amazing gift of grace.
 And instead of poo-pooing our testimony because we were already “pretty good” at the time we accepted salvation, we should be shouting from the rooftops how God has worked in our lives and how He is STILL working in our lives to change us and mold us.
 Sometimes it is an internal change over time, and sometimes it is harsh and quick and due to life circumstances that we never anticipated.
-(Can I get an AMEN?)
+I know many of you understand exactly what I’m talking about.

 I personally want to tell you that knowing Jesus has changed the desires of my heart.
 The things I used to long for and crave have been replaced by new longings that are more in line with Him.
 More and more I see that the things that break His heart are breaking mine.
 I know without a doubt that being loved by the Lord has made me LOVE people more, especially people who are not exactly like me.
 This does not come naturally for me, so I know this is supernatural.
 His love has softened me, and at times it has broken me.
 In the best possible way.